echen10/Sirtet-Final-Project/README.md

 6-6-17
   <br> Jenny: Pieces can be displayed on board
   <br> Evan: Changed format of the piece class; No longer an abstract class as it contains all the piece types.

+6-7-17
+  <br> Jenny:
+  <br> Evan:

+<b>BUGS / ISSUES</b>
+- Coords/Info for pieces need to feed into the Board class to be processed; At the moment, Game directly draws the pieces